swirlai/swirl-search/docs/User-Guide.md

         ],
 ```

-Swirl Release 3.2 includes a new RequireQueryStringInTitleResultProcessor.
-This processor may be installed after the MappingResultProcessor.
+Swirl Release 3.2.0 includes a new `RequireQueryStringInTitleResultProcessor`.
+This processor may be installed after the `MappingResultProcessor`.
 It drops result items that don't include the user's query in the title.
 It is recommended for use with noisy services like LinkedIn via Google PSE.

 ## Authentication & Credentials